t3docs/docker-render-documentation/Documentation/Solutions/Livereload/Livereload-using-Python.rst

    .. figure:: files/273.png
       :class: with-shadow

-3. In the projects tree right click on the top folder and select the external tool you created.
+3. In the project tree **right click** on the top folder and select the external tool you created.

 4. See my-build-watch-and-livereload pop up: